erik-adelbert/aoc/2025/README.md

 Best time: 118.916 µs
 ```

-My collection runs all problems for the entire year in roughly `~9ms`.
+My collection runs all problems for the entire edition in roughly `~9ms`.

 ## How was it? [↑](#summary)